 Fly Scanning

-Fly scanning is when detectors take measuments from a sample while in motion.
-Creating a range of measurements based on user specified points.
+Fly scanning is when detectors take measurements while one or more positioners are in motion, creating a range of measurements based on user specified points.
 This method is generally faster than traditional step scanning.

-• Kickoff: Initializes flyable Ophyd devices to set themselves up and start scanning
+• Kickoff: Initializes flyable ophyd-async devices to set themselves up and start scanning.

-• Complete: Continously checks whether flight is occuring until it is finished
+• Complete: Continuously checks whether flight is occurring until it is finished.

-Most of the work that is done for fly scanning is done with Ophyd.
-Bluesky’s way of fly scanning requires the Ophyd flyer device to have the kickoff(), complete(), collect(), and collect_describe() methods.
-Any calculation or configuration for fly scanning is done inside the Ophyd device.
+Most of the work that is done for fly scanning is done with ophyd-async.
+Bluesky’s way of fly scanning requires the ophyd-async flyer device to have the kickoff(), complete(), collect(), and collect_describe() methods.
+Any calculation or configuration for fly scanning is done inside the ophyd-async device, though in many cases this is included with ophyd-async (e.g. area detectors).

 Plans for Fly-Scanning